sfu-ireceptor/sandbox/mhc2airr/README.md

 Load the data into an AIRR repository, assuming you have access to the repository directly.
 You can run the iReceptor Turnkey update_metadata script on each file generated to update the subject MHC for each repertoire in the repository.
+You might want to back up the database for the update.
 ```
+# First test the data
+for file in output/*; do
+    update_metadata.sh repertoire --skipload $file
+done
+# If no errors, load the data.
+for file in output/*; do
-update_metadata.sh repertoire output/XXX.json
+    update_metadata.sh repertoire $file
+done
 ```